November 17, 2021

 TSKP STUDIO was honored to be recognized for the New Lebanon Elementary School and the Stuckbridge Park.
 The design for the New Lebanon Elementary School was led by Tai Soo Kim.
 Josh Teas led the team for the adaptive reuse concept for the Crook Point Bascule Bridge aka Stuckbridge Park.
 Projects in Connecticut and other locations by CT-based firm, were eligible for an AIA CT 2021 Design award.
 Design excellence was the sole judging criteria.
 Randall Luther was also honored for his 25 years of service with AIA.

 New Lebanon Elementary School

 New Lebanon, an elementary International Baccalaureate (IB) World Magnet school for students from preschool to fifth grade, was built to accommodate a population that had outgrown the walls of the old school.
 The additional space also provides for preschool classes and magnet seats, two components of the district racial balance plan.
 The new building brings unity and PreK and Kindergarteners back into the IB community where previously, they were excluded.
-PROJECT CASE STUDY
+Explore the full project.

 Jury comments: Compelling ideas, worthy strategies, sound performance, and interesting organization.
 Playful and beautifully conceived in its directness.